AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/writing_contracts/authwit.md

 We have cases where we need a non-wallet contract to approve an action to be executed by another contract.
 One of the cases could be when making more complex defi where funds are passed along.
 When doing so, we need the intermediate contracts to support approving of actions on their behalf.

-This is fairly straight forward to do using the `auth` library which include logic for updating values in the public auth registry.
+This is fairly straight forward to do using the `auth` library which includes logic for updating values in the public auth registry.
 Namely, you can prepare the `message_hash` using `compute_authwit_message_hash_from_call` and then simply feed it into the `set_authorized` function (both are in `auth` library) to update the value.

 When another contract later is consuming the authwit using `assert_current_call_valid_authwit_public` it will be calling the registry, and spend that authwit.